Thu 20 February 2020 - Sat 22 February 2020 | 5:00 pm - 11:30 pm

 Q: What are the grounds/accommodations like?

-A: The festival will be tent-only camping (unless a guest chooses to upgrade to VIP).
-The venue provides a wonderful flat area for camping, as well as plenty of access to water, bathrooms, and showers.
-The venue provides a few common areas for gatherings, meals (on shabbat), and workshops which will be running throughout the weekend.
+A: The festival will be tent-only camping.
+The venue provides a wonderful flat area for camping, as well as plenty of access to water and bathrooms.
+The venue also provides a few common areas for gatherings, meals, and workshops which will be running throughout the weekend.

 Q: How’s the lineup looking?

 A: We have tailored the music lineup for this festival to fit the musical tastes of all ages.
-Music earlier in the day will be more relaxed and focused primarily on live bands, and music late into the night will feature a wide variety of high energy hip hop, psytrance, dubstep, and more.
+Music earlier in the day will be more relaxed and focused primarily on live bands, and music late into the night will feature a wide variety of high energy dubstep, hip hop, psytrance and more.

 Q: How can I volunteer?